tycrek/degoogle/README.md

 - Photos
   - [Piwigo Android](https://github.com/Piwigo/Piwigo-Android) - You need to have Piwigo set up first.
 - Pay
+  - *Help requested!*
+  - Note: Realistically, there most likely is not a privacy friendly alternative to Google Pay.
+Get a wallet with RFID protection and keep your cards with you.
 - YouTube
   - [NewPipe](https://newpipe.schabi.org/) - Powerful open-source YouTube alternative available from F-Droid.
 Supports audio only; background playback; picture-in-picture; no ads.
   - [FreeTube](https://github.com/FreeTubeApp/FreeTube) - Open-source YouTube client that uses the Invidio.us API to serve content.
 Not on F-Droid, but you can download the APK from GitHub. (thanks u/wesaphzt)